sebschu/multilingual-transformations/README.md

 ### Metrics
 For evaluation, we primarily focus on **sequence accuracy** and **first/second word accuracy**.
 Sequence accuracy (`exact_match`) measures how many transformations were performed exactly correctly, as measured by the reference and output transformations containing the same tokens in the same order.
 First word accuracy (`first_word`; used for question formation) measures how many transformations contain the correct auxiliary at the start of the sentence.
 Second word accuracy (`second_word`; used for passivization) measures how many transformations inverted the correct object noun.

 We also use other metrics for error analysis.
-These include: (TODO)
+These include:
+* `second_np`: In passivization, is the second NP (including any attached PPs) in a passive correct?
+* `second_np_no_pp`: In passivization, is the second noun in a passive correct?
+* `first_np_case_incorrect`: In German passivization, is the case of the first NP wrong?
+* `prepose_first`: In question formation, is the first auxiliary fronted?

+All of our metrics are implemented in `models/metrics.py`.

 ## Visualizations
 Our paper-ready learning curves were created using `models/plot_learning_curve.py`.
 This must be run after the evaluation script, as it relies on the prediction files for each checkpoint.
 Here's an example: